When You Arrive

 Getting to DCU

 PLEASE CONTACT THE TEAM AT DCUARRIVALS@DCU.IE.
-Do not access public transport options
+Do not access public transport options if you are coming from a non-EU destination.

 This is the easiest way to get to DCU from Dublin Airport.
 It costs about €20 to get to DCU or the surrounding area or about €30 to the city centre, depending on the number of people and bags.